eleks/wso2-docker/base-ubuntu-jdk8-groovy/README.md

 #### `/opt/conf`

+folder location could be reconfigured with `CONF_SOURCE` environment variable

-directory dedicated to put key-valye properties files that could be used during templating process.
+directory dedicated to put configuration files that could be used during templating process.

+also the format of the configuration files could be `yaml` or `json`.

-it's possible to use `${...}` groovy expression language in values:
+it's possible to use `${...}` groovy expression language in values

+for example `properties` file:

 ```bash
 my_environment=test